 - Unemployment payments

-If you choose not to purchase health insurance coverage, you’re required to make an individual shared responsibility payment with your tax return.
+For tax years before 2019, if you choose not to purchase health insurance coverage, you’re required to make an individual shared responsibility payment with your tax return.
 The annual payment is determined as a percentage of the declared amount of income on your tax return or a flat dollar amount.
-The 2017 individual shared responsibility payment is calculated as the greater of:
+The 2018 individual shared responsibility payment is calculated as the greater of:

 - A family flat dollar amount, which is $695 per adult and $347.50 for each child, with a maximum amount of $2,085, or;

-- 2.5 percent of your household income above the threshold of your filing status.
+- 2.5% of your household income above the threshold of your filing status.

-The amount is capped at the national average of the Marketplace’s bronze level premium.
+The amount was capped at the national average of the Marketplace’s bronze level premium.

 Premium tax credit